V-class ferry: Service history

 Queen of Victoria was the first to be retired in 2001.
 The ship was sold to R & G Importadora & Exportadora of the Dominican Republic. and renamed Queen of Ocoa.
 Queen of Ocoa was scrapped in 2006 at Alang, India.

 Queen of Esquimalt was retired on 25 May 2008.
 The vessel was sold to Dalian Golden Sun I/E Co., Ltd. and docked in Port Alberni and renamed Princess Jacqueline.
 The ship was intended for further service in China, but Princess Jacqueline never left British Columbia waters and the sale was eventually halted due to court action.
 In 2011 the vessel was scrapped at Ensenada, Mexico.

 Queen of Saanich was retired on 18 November 2008 and sold.
 The vessel was renamed Owen Bell and used as a logging camp on the coast of the Vancouver Island.
 The ship was later moved to be moored on the west side of Anvil Island in Howe Sound.
 Owen Bell was scrapped in 2012 at Ensenada, Mexico.
 Queen of Vancouver was the next to be taken out of service on 15 April 2009.
 The ferry was sold to Coast Marine and moored at Woodfibre until 2012.
 The ship was then sent for scrapping at Ensenada, Mexico.

 Queen of Burnaby was retired in May 2017 (replaced by MV Salish Orca) and Queen of Nanaimo was retired in September 2017 (replaced by MV Salish Eagle).
 Queen of Nanaimo was sold to Goundar Shipping Ltd. of Fiji for service in the island nation.
 The ship was renamed Lomaiviti Princess V and services Savusavu and Kadavu Island.
 In June 2022, the ship was sold for scrap to a breaking yard in Alang, India.
 Queen of Burnaby was no longer fit for sailing and was sold in 2018 on the condition that it be kept moored or scrapped.
 However, the sale was not finalized and the vessel remains in Union Bay, British Columbia.

+Queen of Burnaby and Queen of Nanaimo were replaced by three 145-car Salish-class ferries.
+The larger Queen of New Westminster, which had a major refit of her passenger areas completed in 2009, is expected to see another ten to fifteen years of service and is the sole survivor of the original seven ships.